BaronSamediOfficial/Linux/LinuxFundermentals.md

 ### Root why is it so powerful?

 If we draw a line between ```user land``` and ```kernel land```; to get from user land as user Alice, you would need to traverse the Syscalls and permissions that are set for Alice and the objects and subjects she would like ot access within user land.
-The root user lives in the kernel land so they don't need ot worry about traversing the syscalls and permissions; even files that don't have any permissions : root can access them all.
+The root user lives in the kernel land so they don't need to worry about traversing the syscalls and permissions; even files that don't have any permissions : root can access them all.

 A convention in Linux is that the terminal for a normal user will look like